Inverse Optimization: Theory and Applications: Related Learning Paradigms

-where the objective function is linear and unknown and the feasible set is an arbitrary bounded set that is given completely.
-Furthermore, the authors assume access to a ``forward oracle''.
-That is, at any given time $t$ where a new data point $(\bhx_{t}, \Xfeas_t)$ becomes available, an inverse optimizer can efficiently solve model \eqref{eq:forward_model_online} for any input $\btheta$. \citet{barmann2017emulating} and~\citet{barmann2020online} then propose two mechanisms based on multiplicative weights update (MWU) \cite{arora2012multiplicative} and online gradient descent (OGD) \cite{zinkevich2003online} algorithms, respectively.
-In each case, the update rule occurs as follows.
-At time $t$, the inverse optimizer observes $(\bhx_t, \Xfeas_t)$ and uses the incumbent parameter estimate $\btheta_t$ in the forward oracle to generate an optimal solution $\bx^*_t$.
-Then, the next estimate $\btheta_{t+1}$ is obtained with either of the following mechanisms:
+where the objective function is linear and unknown and the feasible set is an arbitrary bounded set.
+Furthermore, the authors assume access to a ``forward oracle'', such that whenever a new data point $(\bhx_{t}, \Xfeas_t)$ becomes available, an inverse optimizer can efficiently solve model \eqref{eq:forward_model_online} using the incumbent estimate $\btheta_{t-1}$ to generate an optimal solution $\bx^*_t \in \mX_t$.
+Then, the next estimate $\btheta_{t}$ is obtained with either of the two rules below, which are based on multiplicative weights update (MWU) \citep{arora2012multiplicative} and online gradient descent (OGD) \citep{zinkevich2003online} algorithms, respectively:

-We refer the reader to the original papers for the specifics of updating the learning rate parameter $\eta_t$.
-The two update mechanisms lead to slightly different performance guarantees, but both result in average regret converging at a rate of $\mO(1/\sqrt{T})$.
-However, the bounds only hold under the assumption that the data is noise-free, i.e., all data points are generated exactly using a fixed $\btheta^*$ such that $\ell(\bhx_t, \Xopt_t(\btheta^*)) = 0$ for all $t$.
+Here, the symbol $\odot$ denotes element-wise vector multiplication.
+The specifics of the learning rate parameter $\eta_t$ can be found in \cite{barmann2020online}.
+The two update rules lead to slightly different performance guarantees, but both result in average regret converging at a rate of $\mO(1/\sqrt{T})$.
+However, the guarantees hold only under the assumption that the data is noise-free, i.e., all data points are generated exactly using a fixed $\btheta^*$ such that $\ell(\bhx_t, \Xopt_t(\btheta^*)) = 0$ for all $t$.
 This approach is extended by \citet{xinying2020online} with similar convergence results for certain classes of forward problems with non-linear objectives.